soobinrho/GoodLifeFarms/WHOAREWE.md

 She told us, "it would be great to have an app for our shareholders," and that's how this project started.

 Soobin then met Kathy and Tobi at 2024 Standford Hackathon (TreeHacks) and created the first version of Good Life Farms.
-Eight months later, we met Norianne and recruited her to be our Lead Designer.
+Eight months later, we met Norianne and recruited her to design our logo.

 <br>